Raspberry Pi Operating Systems

 In this Raspberry Pi Volumio tutorial, we are showing you the basics of installing the headless music player, Volumio.
 We will also be walking you through how to get Wifi up and running on your Raspberry Pi through Volumio's interface.
 Additionally, the tutorial also...read more

 In this guide we will be showing you how to update Raspbian to newer versions of the operating system without having to start off with a new totally clean image.
 For the most part upgrading is a fairly simple process but be prepared to deal with some broken packages....read more

 In this guide, I will take you through the steps on how to install Raspbian for the Raspberry Pi.
 It’s a straightforward process and is perfect for anyone looking to install a clean version of the operating system.
 This method differs to the NOOBs installation guide...read more

 In this tutorial, I go through the steps to installing Raspberry Pi Flint OS.
 I also do a brief overview of what exactly the operating system (OS) is and any setup that you will need to do on first boot.
 FlintOS is an operating system that is built on the open source...read more

-In this tutorial I go through the steps on installing NOOBs Raspberry Pi so you can easily get the operating system (OS) you want as easy and fast as possible.
-As you may already know NOOBS Raspberry Pi is the newest way of getting an suitable operating system onto If...read more
+In this tutorial, I go through the steps on installing NOOBs Raspberry Pi so you can easily get the operating system (OS) you want as easy and fast as possible.
+As you may already know NOOBS Raspberry Pi is the newest way of getting a suitable operating system onto If...read more

-If you’ve already settled on an operating system but you’re completely new to Linux then I highly recommend checking out some guides on using the terminal/command line.
-A good Linux cheat sheet will help you learn a lot of the basic commands fast, you probably won’t need to know anything too advanced.
+If you’ve already settled on an operating system, but you’re entirely new to Linux, then I highly recommend checking out some guides on using the terminal/command line.
+A good Linux cheat sheet will help you learn a lot of the basic commands fast.
+You probably won’t need to know anything too advanced.